jrief/django-formset/docs/source/development.rst

 ---------------------------

 The unit tests and the application used to test the functionality, share a lot of code.
-In my opinion this is really important, because when when writing code for end users, manual testing is mandatory.
-Therefore all unit tests provided with this application have been manually tried out.
+In my opinion this is really important, because when writing code for end users, manual testing is mandatory.
+Therefore all unit tests provided with this application have been manually verified.
 Otherwise I could not guarantee a user experience which feels right.